wknums/auto-assessment-assist/README.md

     linux: python awreason.py --pdf_file1 "./sample_pdfs/Managing your driving and vehicle licenses in Autoria.pdf" --promptfile "./prompts/sample_prompt.txt" --output "./sample_grading_results"

 This should run a sample assessment against the sample pdf file provided, show the output in the terminal and the output directory used in the above command.
-Note that the --output paramter expects an output filepath, but if it points to a directory, it will generate a result file with default name startng with the source file name in that folder - if the folder does not exist it will create it.
+Note that the --output parameter expects an output filepath, but if it points to a directory, it will generate a result file with default name startng with the source file name in that folder - if the folder does not exist it will create it.